hzhaofb/flock/test-perf/README.md

 > call popData(2000);

 2. run flock servers in 2+ machines
-3. configure HAProxy to front these flock servers
+3. configure a proxy such as HAProxy to front these flock servers
-4. start [app/flocker](../../flocker) on some worker machine.
+4. start worker on some worker machine.
-   You probably want to start many flocker processes in a machine since they only stresses flock servers.
+   You probably want to start many worker processes in a machine since they only stresses flock servers.